Nina Katchadourian: Seat Assignment

 Through the use of humor, Katchadourian is able to create art using materials that are on hand at any given time.
 This series which she calls "seat assignments" includes work such as, "birdsong substituted for car alarms... a popcorn machine's clatter interpreted as Morse code... the piling of pretzel crumbs atop a magazine photograph of a bridge to suggest a landslide, for example, or the configuring of the folds of a black sweater to resemble the face of a gorilla".
 These works while as a concept are about connecting two things ranging from, "seamless to awkwardly disjunctive" are not simple ideas that fall flat, in that they exploit the brains desires to form meaning.
+Her "Lavatory Self-Portraits in the Flemish Style" are part of this series.

 Museum interventions

 In 2015, the Museum of Modern Art invited Katchadourian to produce a work under its Artists Experiment program, in which contemporary artists create or perform pieces reflecting upon or utilizing museum resources.
 Having noticed the immense quantity of dust which collected in various locations around the museum's architecture and on artworks within its collection, Katchadourian produced a series of audio segments for the museum's existing audio guide program which toured visitors through a series of stops where dust commonly collected, and featured interviews with various MoMA staff on their methodologies and experiences dealing with dust in the museum.
 The audio tour became available in October 2016, and was scheduled to run through April 2017.

+From November 2025 until March 2026, Katchadourian's Fake Plants series will be part of a museum intervention at The Hyde Collection in Glens Falls, NY.
+Her sculptures of imaginary flora made from cast-off materials will be integrated with The Hyde's historic collection of work by Botticelli, Rembrandt, Titian, and other Old Masters.